51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 based on one of the Client Hints headers (Sec-CH-UA) in data files from 7 December 2020.
 Full support for the detection of devices, operating systems, and browsers from UA-CH headers was added in Version 4.4 and data files from [June 2022 onwards](https://51degrees.com/blog/updates-to-user-agent-client-hints-version-4-4).

-This support also includes [identifying Windows 11 using User Agent Client Hints](https://51degrees.com/blog/windows-11-detectable-with-uach) as there is [no other way to do so](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/how-to-detect-win11).
+This support also includes [identifying Windows 11 using User-Agent Client Hints](https://51degrees.com/blog/windows-11-detectable-with-uach) as there is [no other way to do so](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/how-to-detect-win11).

 Support for getting values using the UA-CH [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/API/User-Agent_Client_Hints_API) was added in API versions from [TODO DATE] and data files from [TODO DATE].